S-PScripts/incognito-v123/README.md

 # incognito-v124
 The incognito exploit is back on v124!
+This was found by https://github.com/s0urce-c0de from https://crbug.com/341245382. s0urce-c0de wrote a writeup on it on 3kh0's repo but it didn't contain all the information so I (S-PScripts) created a new writeup.

 ## Instructions:
 1. Go to chrome://flags/#captive-portal-popup-window.